mobile app bar

 Published

-The push for safer forms of America’s favorite sport—football—has led to the rise of flag football across the country.
-In fact, flag football has become so popular that it has been added to the list of new sports being introduced at the 2028 Summer Olympics in Los Angeles, and NFL players will be allowed to participate.
-But we’ll actually see big-time flag football well before that.
-And none other than Tom Brady will be taking part.
+The push for safer forms of America’s favorite sport has led to the rise of flag football across the country.
+Its popularity has risen so much that flag football has been added to the list of new sports being introduced at the 2028 Summer Olympics in Los Angeles, and NFL players will be allowed to participate.
+But much is in store before that.

 On Monday, Brady revealed he would be participating in a first-of-its-kind flag football tournament in the capital of Saudi Arabia, Riyadh.
 The nation is known for throwing its oil money at new sporting ventures, and this seems no different.

-To get the wealthy Brady back on the field, they would have had to throw a lot of money at him.
-And if estimates from Boston radio hosts such as Greg Hill are any indication, it was nothing short of a boatload.
+To get the wealthy and happily retired Brady back on the field, they would have had to throw a lot of money at him.
+And if estimates from Boston radio hosts Greg Hill and Coco are any indication, it was nothing short of a boatload.

-Coco was referring to the massive deal the Saudi-owned LIV Golf offered to Woods, though it was slightly lower than they said there, between $700 to $800 million.
-And the Saudis have done it in other sports as well, most notably in soccer.
+Well, the LIV Golf’s offer to Woods was slightly lower than what the Radio host mentioned: It was between $700 to $800 million.
+That’s big money, and the Saudis have done it in other sports as well, most notably in soccer.

 Cristiano Ronaldo signed a two-year deal worth nearly $700 million to play in the Saudi league.
-With those deals in mind, that seemingly insane price tag on a savvy businessman like Brady is not so far-fetched.
+With those deals in mind, that seemingly insane price tag on a great athlete and savvy businessman like Brady is not so far-fetched.
 For what it’s worth, Barstool Sports’ Dave Portnoy also suggested the number would be $75 million.

-Brady, for his part, made a statement during the MNF broadcast on his return to the gridiron (kinda) and his burgeoning interest in the game of flag football and how it can grow the game globally.
+Brady, for his part, made a statement during the MNF broadcast on his return to the gridiron (kinda), and his burgeoning interest in the game of flag football and how it can grow the game globally.

-The Saudi flag football round robin tournament—called ‘The Fanatics Flag Football Classic’—will take place at Kingdom Arena in Riyadh on March 21, 2026.
+The Saudi flag football round-robin tournament — called The Fanatics Flag Football Classic — will take place at Kingdom Arena in Riyadh on March 21, 2026.
 It will feature three teams of NFL players and other athletes and celebrities going head-to-head.

 Post Edited By:Samnur Reza